 Here the students combine coursework and entrepreneurial experiences to expand their horizons.
 The idea is that these students can look at old problems of our society in new-light and come up with innovative and unique solutions that work.

-For instance, Savitha Sreedharan (Batch of 14’) is the CEO of Orora Global Inc. With a hunger to create something sustainable, her engineering background pushed her to take up MBA, Social Entrepreneurship at Babson’s.
+For instance, Savitha Sreedharan (Batch of 14’) is the CEO of Orora Global Inc. With a hunger to create something sustainable, her engineering background pushed her to take up MBA in Social Entrepreneurship at Babson’s.

 Her grit and determination to do something in the male-dominated energy industry gave rise to Orora Global.
 Her company seeks to eradicate the kerosene lamps sells a variety of clean energy/solar products (reliable and renewable energy sources) that power lights, cell phone charging, and other urban appliances.